hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 ## Issues reaching servers from HPC infrastructure

-If you have to reach license servers from {{ hpcinfra }} systems or you have to directly load some database here, then it might not work (you will get network connection timed out or network connection refused error).
+If you have to reach license servers from {{ hpcinfra }} systems or you have to directly load some database here, then it might not work (you will get errors like `Network connection timed out` or `Network connection refused`).

 Our firewall rules are quite strict, we only allow outging ports 22 (SSH protocol), 80 (HTTP protocol), and 443 (HTTPS protcol), so if your download or license server requires other ports, then we should make a modification in our firewall settings.
 For this, please contact us via <{{ hpcinfo }}>, and send the destination IP and ports.
 (We only open our firewall for static IP addresses).

-It might be possible, that the other end also has firewall, or the license server restricts the incoming IP addresses.
-In this case you need the outgoing IP address of our systems, which is either `157.193.240.251` (nathpca001.ugent.be) or `157.193.241.251` (nathpcb001.ugent.be).
+It is possible that the other end also has firewall, or that the license server restricts the incoming IP addresses.
+In this case you need the outgoing IP address of our systems, which is either of:

+- `157.193.240.251` (hostname `nathpca001.ugent.be`), or
+- `157.193.241.251` (hostname `nathpcb001.ugent.be`)
 {% endif %}

 ## Security warning about invalid host key